 4. Withhold FICA taxes.

 FICA tax is a combination of OASDI (Social Security) and Medicare tax.
-The formula for calculating FICA tax is gross pay times the employee portion of the tax, which is 7.65% (6.2% for Social Security and 1.45% for Medicare).
+The formula for calculating FICA tax is gross pay times the employee portion of the tax, which is 7.65 percent (6.2 percent for Social Security and 1.45 percent for Medicare).
 For example, if the employee's gross pay for that pay period is $500, the FICA tax to be withheld is $38.25.

 TIP: You'll need to make yourself two reminders during the year.
 Each payroll period:

 - You must also note when an employee's wages reach the amount for the Additional Medicare tax.
 This amount of gross pay depends on the employee's marital status.
-At this point, you must begin withholding an additional 0.9% (in addition to the 1.45%).
+At this point, you must begin withholding an additional 0.9 percent (in addition to the 1.45 percent).

 - Note that these changes in employee FICA tax withholding don't affect your requirements to pay FICA taxes as an employer.

 5. Take any additional voluntary deductions.

 A number of voluntary deductions are possible, including health plan premiums, garnishments, and charitable donations.

 TIP: Be sure you have documentation in the employee's payroll file to show authorization for any deductions.
 The only exceptions are FICA taxes and garnishments or other court-ordered payments.

 Now that you have calculated gross pay, taken withholding for income taxes and FICA taxes, and any other deductions, you have a net pay amount.
 It's time to write the employee's paycheck.